vidyagc/portfolio/_works/01-barebones.markdown

 ---
 <h4>CLIENT</h4>
 <div class="page-content-text">
-<a href="https://barebonespuppets.org/">BareBones Productions</a> (AKA BareBones Puppet Theatre) is a Minneapolis-based 501(c)(3) performing arts nonprofit.
+<a href="https://barebonespuppets.org/" target="_blank">BareBones Productions</a> (AKA BareBones Puppet Theatre) is a Minneapolis-based 501(c)(3) performing arts nonprofit.
 It operates as a collective of visual and performing artists that produce outdoor installations and spectacle performances.
 Its mission is, in part, "[t]o bring art into community and community into art."
 Correspondingly, BareBones relies largely on volunteers for its yearly operations and to produce its premiere event, the Annual Halloween Extravaganza.
 Its website and social media are imperative to building and sustaining this community support.
 </div>

 <h4>SERVICES PROVIDED</h4>
 <div class="page-content-text">
-I became Web Administrator for BareBones Puppet Theatre (<a href="https://barebonespuppets.org/">barebonespuppets.org</a>) in July, 2021.
+I became Web Administrator for BareBones Puppet Theatre (<a href="https://barebonespuppets.org/" target="_blank">barebonespuppets.org</a>) in July, 2021.
 I provided the following services: content strategy, web design, and web development.
 Upon first reviewing their existing site, I identified many opportunities for improving engagement, including but not limited to: responsive (e.g. mobile) design, content refresh (text and images), new landing pages, call to action prompts, updated navigation structure, newsletter/mailing list signups, and web accessibility.
 </div>

 <div class="page-content-text">
 I assessed what was needed to show visitors the best of what BareBones does and promote public support/engagement.
 All together, these updates constituted a full redesign of the site.
 The bulk of the changes were done and made live incrementally, between August and early October, 2021.
-Due to time constraints, updates to <a href="https://barebonespuppets.org/halloweens-past/">Past Show pages</a> were held off until after fall 2022: show pages for 2020 and prior will be redesigned.
+Due to time constraints, updates to <a href="https://barebonespuppets.org/halloweens-past/" target="_blank">Past Show pages</a> were held off until after fall 2022: show pages for 2020 and prior will be redesigned.
 </div>

 <h4>CASE STUDY</h4>
 <div class="page-content-text">
 A more comprehensive case study of the redesign will be posted this fall.
-Below is a summary of some of its key elements.
+Below is an outline of its main elements.
 </div>

 <div class="page-content-text">